Introduce learners to the structures used by authors to create specific effects, and see where it takes their own creative writing...

 I know I am not alone in feeling a sense of unease when planning to teach students to write about structure.
-Too often, delivery of this subject seems uninspiring and dull, and many English teachers still feel unsure of what they should be teaching students in relation to this topic.
+Too often, delivery of this subject seems uninspiring and dull.

-And to our frustration, many students are flummoxed by this question despite everything we have taught them, simply reverting to describing the ‘beginning, middle and end’ of the text.
+Many English teachers still feel unsure of what they should be teaching students in relation to this topic.
+To our frustration, many students are also flummoxed by this question, despite everything we have taught them.
+They simply revert to describing the ‘beginning, middle and end’ of the text.

-Structure may not seem like the most riveting subject, but for exam success students need to be taught how to employ structure for effect in their own writing and analyse the effects of it in the work of others.
+Structure may not seem like the most riveting subject, but for exam success students need to be taught how to employ structure for effect in their own creative writing and analyse the effects of it in the work of others.

 Key curriculum links